Methods of detecting exoplanets: Direct imaging

 Planets are extremely faint light sources compared to stars, and what little light comes from them tends to be lost in the glare from their parent star.
 So in general, it is very difficult to detect and resolve them directly from their host star.
 Planets orbiting far enough from stars to be resolved reflect very little starlight, so planets are detected through their thermal emission instead.
-It is easier to obtain images when the star system is relatively near to the Sun, and when the planet is especially large (considerably larger than Jupiter), widely separated from its parent star, and hot so that it emits intense infrared radiation; images have then been made in the infrared, where the planet is brighter than it is at visible wavelengths.
+It is easier to obtain images when the planetary system is relatively near to the Solar System, and when the planet is especially large (considerably larger than Jupiter), widely separated from its parent star, and hot so that it emits intense infrared radiation; images have then been made in the infrared, where the planet is brighter than it is at visible wavelengths.
 Coronagraphs are used to block light from the star, while leaving the planet visible.
 Direct imaging of an Earth-like exoplanet requires extreme optothermal stability.
 During the accretion phase of planetary formation, the star-planet contrast may be even better in H alpha than it is in infrared – an H alpha survey is currently underway.

 Direct imaging can give only loose constraints of the planet's mass, which is derived from the age of the star and the temperature of the planet.
 Mass can vary considerably, as planets can form several million years after the star has formed.
 The cooler the planet is, the less the planet's mass needs to be.
 In some cases it is possible to give reasonable constraints to the radius of a planet based on planet's temperature, its apparent brightness, and its distance from Earth.
 The spectra emitted from planets do not have to be separated from the star, which eases determining the chemical composition of planets.

 Sometimes observations at multiple wavelengths are needed to rule out the planet being a brown dwarf.
 Direct imaging can be used to accurately measure the planet's orbit around the star.
 Unlike the majority of other methods, direct imaging works better with planets with face-on orbits rather than edge-on orbits, as a planet in a face-on orbit is observable during the entirety of the planet's orbit, while planets with edge-on orbits are most easily observable during their period of largest apparent separation from the parent star.

 The planets detected through direct imaging currently fall into two categories.
-First, planets are found around stars more massive than the Sun which are young enough to have protoplanetary disks.
+First, planets are found around stars more massive than the Sun which are young enough that protoplanetary disks just became debris disks.
 The second category consists of possible sub-brown dwarfs found around very dim stars, or brown dwarfs which are at least 100 AU away from their parent stars.

 Planetary-mass objects not gravitationally bound to a star are found through direct imaging as well.